ikushlianski/js-essential-training/readme.md

 7. fulfill the task until 2 tests pass
 8. if you know multiple ways to do the same task, feel free to try them all.
 This will make you a better developer!
 9. check the suggested solution against yours
+10. Some suggested solutions contain the "Check yourself" section with questions you should be able to answer

 ## Notes
 - try maintaining balance between code clarity and the number of lines of code